-The gospel is the revelation of God’s righteousness.
-It reveals the good news of how, even though God is good and right to demand the death of all who disobey Him, He is also good and right to save from death a people who have disobeyed Him.
+The Bible tells us the gospel is the revelation of God’s righteousness.
+Gospel means “good news.”
+It is this good news about God’s Son that reveals to us how God is just and right to save from death a people who have disobeyed Him even though He must also demand the death of all who disobey Him.
 (Romans 1:16-17)

 He also determined to glorify Himself by condemning to eternal judgment everyone whom He did not choose to save.
 The Bible calls this choice, predestination.
 (Romans 9:14-24)